 This professional quality microcurrent device is designed for home use and can be purchased only from licensed estheticians.
 It is a top quality facial toning device as it is manufactured by Clareblend Inc., a company that produces various advanced equipment for salon care.

 What sets Clareblend Mini apart from other microcurrent devices on the market is its variable frequency.
 Instead of producing the same level of electric current, which can cause muscle fatigue or acclimation in a long run, Clareblend produces multiple random frequency microcurrents that support continuous lifting results.
-So, since this face lifting machine is programmed to produce low-energy true microcurrent at variable frequencies, there is really no need of having different treatment settings or modes.
+Since this face lifting machine is programmed to produce low-energy microcurrent at variable frequencies, there is really no need of having different treatment settings or modes.
 Therefore, the default setting does it all, and that’s the beauty of it!

 The compact design of this lightweight handheld device is very simple yet efficient.
 The nodes are smaller in size in comparison to NuFace and ZIIP Beauty devices, which makes it easier to treat hard-to-reach areas like eyes, lips, and eyebrows.
 In addition, the design and size of Clareblend Mini is perfectly suitable for treating the whole face, neck, and other smaller areas.
-So there is no need to purchase extra attachments.

 Another advantage of Clareblend Mini is that it runs on very low voltage.
 So you will never experience zapping or stinging sensation, which makes it safe even for the sensitive skin.
 Even though this facial toning device is using very little output of power to operate, it has to be plugged in while at use.
-Unlike most other microcurrents that are cordless and have to be charged ahead of time, Clareblend doesn’t have a built-in battery.
+Unlike other microcurrents that are cordless and have to be charged ahead of time, Clareblend doesn’t have a built-in battery.
 Instead, it comes with a USB cable which you plug into PC, tablet, phone, or USB wall plug adapter.
-The manufacturer recommends using Poweradd Slim2 Mini 5000mAh Power Bank , which is sold separately and can be purchased on Amazon.
+The manufacturer recommends using Poweradd Slim2 Mini 5000mAh Power Bank, which is sold separately and can be purchased on Amazon.
 In addition, you should avoid using fast charging phone chargers as they can damage the device.

 Gel.
 The 2 fl. oz. bottle of conductive gel that comes with Clareblend Mini will last you for about 2 months.
 But it’s not being sold separately to consumers, so you’ll have to switch to another brand for replenishment.